 1930s Day Dresses Today

 Modern styles tend to favor short above the knee dresses or ankle length maxi dresses.
-With the 1930s iconic length ending at mid shin or “tea” length, a new 1930s day dress is a rare find.
+With the 1930s iconic length ending at mid shin “midi” or “tea” length, a new 1930s day dress is a rare find.
 A shorter, late 1930s style dress will be easier to find.
-Otherwise longer “maxi” length dresses can work if you just have them hemmed up.
+Otherwise longer “maxi” length dresses can work if you just have them hemmed up a bit or left full length.

 My best source for used 1930s day dresses is thrift stores.
 Floral print chiffon dresses were popular in the ’90s, which means thrift stores have plenty of them.
 Hemming lengths, adding ruffles and trim, making a matching belt are all easy, thrifty ways to make a 1930s style dress.
 I plan to do a tutorial on this soon, just like I did for 1920s thrifted costumes.